- RuneScape Wiki

 The ChatWatch system scans all text to see if players are naming botting sites, RWT sites, or private servers.
 Mentioning any of these by name will trigger an automatic 48-hour mute.
 These mutes are also reviewed by Jagex just like PMod ones.
 If you're innocent, the mute will be lifted; otherwise, an appealable offense and evidence will be added to your account.

 Like ingame mutes, forum mutes serve to protect the forum community from severe disruption or dangerous/offensive content.
 They can be issued by either Forum Moderators or Jagex staff members.
 They will prevent you from posting further on the forums, although they do not automatically remove your ability to speak ingame.
 Forum Mods may issue 24, 48, or 72 hour forum mutes; Jagex staff members can also issue permanent ones.

 Temporary forum mutes will remove your access to special forums like Clan Leaders or the High Level Forums.
 Along with a forum mute, Jagex staff can additionally choose to hide all of your forum posts.

 Just like PMod mutes, all FMod mutes are reviewed by Jagex staff with priority.
 When the mute is reviewed, you may receive an inbox message explaining the action taken against you.
 If an FMod mutes you, he/she may also explain the action taken in a reply to the thread where you broke a rule.

-Because forum mutes issued in error will be reversed on review, they are not currently appealable.
+Only permanent forum mutes are currently appealable.
 Forum mutes for very serious offenses can be extended into ingame mutes/bans by Jagex.
 For more information, see the Forum Offense System.